WBitencourt/WBitencourt/README.md

 👋 Hello, my name is Wendell Bitencourt.
 <br/>
 <br/>
-Aim to do a great job as a software developer.
+I aim to do a great job as a software developer.

 I am helpful and creative, I understand that quality and deadlines are important.
 I developer my projects since I was 15 years old, I am formed in computer science, thats helped me in career as a programer.
 <br/>